 Hospitals and medical practices in the state of Florida are experiencing a growing problem with those they treat: Patients aren’t paying their bills.
-This trend does not seem to end or reverse very soon — and it’s causing unease and financial distress for doctors, hospitals and medical practices.
+This trend does not seem to end or reverse very soon — and it’s causing unease and financial distress for doctors, Nursing homes, LTC’s (Long term care centers), hospitals and medical practices.
 Hospitals are suffocating under the mounting debt of patients and have for the longest looked to debt collectors as their sole way out.

 Medical debt in the state of Florida

 As Florida remains one of the 14 states refusing to accept the federal offer to expand Medicaid to cover the State’s most vulnerable and needy, it now ranks among the states where residents are more likely to have difficulty paying their medical bills.

 In 2016 the nonprofit Commonwealth Fund, a health policy think tank and advocate for coverage, published a survey on medical debt in Florida.
 The survey found that 41 percent of residents had trouble paying their medical bills in the prior year, had medical debt or were contacted by a collection agency about unpaid medical bills.

 Although residents of Florida reportedly already had difficulty settling their medical bills, the launch of the Affordable Care Act’s coverage expansions in 2014, worsened the problem as legislators refused to expand Medicaid resulting in mounting unpaid bills, prompting hospitals to seek the assistance of debt collectors or file lawsuits in an attempt to collect old debts even when the statute of limitation had passed.